Resonance fluorescence and indistinguishable photons from a coherently driven B centre in hBN

 We then switch to the pulsed regime.
-Fig.~\ref{fig1}d shows the PSB count rate as a function of the pulsed laser power.
-The count rate follows a sine dependence on the square root of the laser power, up to about three quarters of a period, showing that the emitter can be deterministically prepared in the excited state using a $\pi$ pulse of average power 60~$\mu$W. This power is consistent with the cw Rabi oscillations, given the pulse length of 15~ps and the repetition rate of 76~MHz.
-We then measure the $g^{(2)}(\tau)$ in the pulsed regime under $\pi$ excitation to infer the emitter purity (blue curve on fig.~\ref{fig1}e).
-The multi-exponential fit (dashed black curve on fig.~\ref{fig1}e) provides $g^{(2)}(0) = 0.03 \pm 0.03$, corresponding to a purity of $0.97 \pm 0.03$, the highest reported for a B centre.
+Fig.~\ref{fig1}d shows the PSB count rate as a function of the pulsed laser power. {The count rate follows an oscillating dependence on the square root of the laser power, up to more than one period and a half.
+It can be fitted with a sine function with an exponential damping term of the form $\exp(-P/P_\mathrm{0})$, with $P_0 = 41$~$\mu W$.
+The damping is likely to originate from excitation-induced dephasing associated with acoustic phonons due to the large bandwidth of the laser~\cite{Ramsay10_1, Ramsay10_2}.
+The observation of these Rabi oscillations shows that the emitter can be deterministically prepared in the excited state using a $\pi$ pulse of average power 5~$\mu$W, with a fidelity of 95~\%.} This power is consistent with the cw Rabi oscillations, given the pulse length of 15~ps and the repetition rate of 76~MHz.
+We then measure the $g^{(2)}(\tau)$ in the pulsed regime under $\pi$ excitation to infer the emitter purity (blue curve on fig.~\ref{fig1}e). {A multi-peak fit (dashed black curve on fig.~\ref{fig1}e) provides $g^{(2)}(0) = 0.03 \pm 0.02$, corresponding to a purity of $0.97 \pm 0.02$ for the PSB photons}.
 This shows that the resonant pulsed excitation regime yields near ideal single-photon purity.